OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       for each paths P {
         // Get the final vertex on this path and then get id & name for that unit destination = final vertex's destination on P
-        // Not change if graph gives the id of the unit. destinationId = get the database id of unit that is associated with destination from the graph
+        // If graph gives the id of the unit then this is unneeded destinationId = get the database id of unit that is associated with destination from the graph
+        // Same for first vertex on path source = first vertex on P
+        sourceId = get the database id of unit that is associated with source
         // Find the conversion from the start to end of path.
         {slope, intercept, suffix} = pathConversion(path)
         // The name of the needed unit is the last unit name on the path + " of " and the suffix of start of path.
         String unitName = destinationId.name + " of " + suffix of source of first vertex in path
         // See if this unit already exists.
-Would if this was done before where this path existed. unit = get unit from database table units where name is unitName and type_of_unit is suffix if (unit does not exist) {
+Would if this was done before where this path existed.
+        Unit neededSuffixUnit = Unit.getByName(unitName, conn)
+        if (neededSuffixUnit does not exist) {
-          // Add this as a new units where: name and identifier is unitName, type_of_unit is suffix,
+          // Add this as a new units where: name and identifier is unitName, type_of_unit is Unit.type.suffix,
           // displayable and primary is the same as destination.
           // Note the admin can later change identifier, displayable and primary to something else
-          // since OED does not recreate the unit if it exists so those changes will stay. add unitName to units table in database with values unitName, unitName, suffix, , "", displayable of destination, primary of destination
+          // since OED does not recreate the unit if it exists so those changes will stay.
+          Unit newUnit = new Unit(undefined, unitName, unitName, unused, Unit.type.suffix, -1, "", <displayable of destination>, <primary of destination>, "suffix unit created by OED") newUnit.insert(conn)
           // We now need to add the conversion for the new unit.
           // The suffix should be the suffix of the first vertex in the path as was used above unless there are
           // two suffix units on the path.
 We are not doing that at this time.
           // We could check this to be sure the code is working as expected.
-          // Create the conversion from the prefix unit to this new unit. source = first vertex on P
+          // Create the conversion from the prefix unit to this new unit.
-          sourceId = get the database id of unit that is associated with source add to conversions table with values sourceId, destinationId, false, slope, intercept, "created by OED for unit with prefix"
+          Conversion newConversion = new Conversion(sourceId, destinationId, false, slope, intercept, "created by OED for unit with prefix") newConversion.insert(conn)
+          // Add this conversion to the graph use the graph software to add vertex associated with neededSuffixUnit use the graph software to add an edge from S to neededSuffixUnit } else {
+          // Verify that the conversion has not changed.
+          Conversion currentConversion = getBySourceDestination(sourceId, destinationId, conn)
+          if (currentConversion.slope != slope or currentConversion.intercept != intercept) {
+            // While unlikely, the conversion changed so update currentConversion.slope = slope
+            currentConversion.intercept = intercept
+            currentConversion.update(conn)
           }
         }
+      }
-      // Hide the suffix unit since we added the units based on it.
+      // Hide the suffix unit since we added the units based on it if not previously done if (S.displayable != Displayable.type.none) {
-      S.displayable = none
+        S.displayable = Displayable.type.none
+        // Put updated suffix unit into database S.update(conn)
+      }
-      // Remove the edge from S to the next vertex since it is no longer needed as the units above will
+      // Remove the edge from S to the next vertex that existed before the new units were added
+      // since it is no longer needed as the units above will
       // have the needed edges (conversions).
+The created units have the type_of_unit be suffix so don't
-There is probably only one edge but remove them all just in case. suffixConversions = get all the rows in conversions database table where source_id is S for each row in suffixConversions R {
+      // delete those.
+There is probably only one edge but remove them all just in case. for each paths P {
-        delete row R from the conversions table
+        secondVertex = second version on path P secondVertexID = get the database id of unit that is associated with secondVertex from the graph Units unit = Unit.getByID(secondVertexID, conn)
+        if (unit.typeOfUnit = Unit.type.suffix) {
+          // It is possible that the vertex was removed from another path so need to deal with that case.
+          // How depends on what the graph software does. use graph software to remove edge from first vertex on path to second vertex on path }
       }
     }

     // Gives the unit name when dealing with a suffix created unit.

     // Set the unit_index.
-    // Get all units rows of displayable meters (not none) from the database meters = get all rows in the units database table that have type_of_unit = meter and displayable != none
+    // Get all units rows of displayable meters to somebody (admin covers all) from the database meters = Unit.getVisibleMeter(Displayable.type.admin, conn)
     // The current row index
     integer row = 0
     // Loop over all meters
-    for each meter M in meters {
+    for each meters M {
       // Give the meters in Cij the row indices in order seen M.unit_index = row
-      update M in units database table for the new value row++
+      // Update database for this unit
+      M.update(conn)
+      row++
     }
-    // Get all units rows of displayable unit (not none) from the database units = get all rows in the units database table that have type_of_unit = unit and displayable != none
+    // Get all units rows of displayable to somebody (admin covers all) and unit_type of Unit.type.unit or Unit.type.suffix from the database units = getVisibleUnitOrSuffix(Displayable.type.admin, conn)
     // The current column index
     integer column = 0
     // Loop over all units
     for each unit U in units {
       // Give the units in Cij the column indices in order seen U.unit_index = column
-      update U in units database table for the new value column++
+      // Update database for this unit
+      U.update(conn)
+      column++
     }